 Gold and Silver are known as coinage metals, due to their use as coins.
 They’re also widely used for art and jewelry.

-We dive into each of the most expensive metals and the price per troy ounce below.
-If high price items interest you, discover the world’s most expensive wines.
+Now let’s dive into each of the most expensive metals and their price per troy ounce.

 As one of the most well-known precious metals, Silver (Ag) has many practical uses and has a history of being one of the most valuable substances in society.
 It is used in jewelry, water filtration systems, solar panels and is manufactured into bullion coins.
 While more common than other expensive precious metals, it can add diversity to your investment options.